peter88213/yw-renumber/docs/usage.md

 ## Usage

-It is recommended to create a link on the desktop.
+The included installation script creates a shortcut on the desktop.

 You can either